cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 with extensible-output functions (XOFs) including functions in the SHAKE
 {{FIPS202}} or BLAKE2X {{BLAKE2X}} families.

-These two variants should suffice for the vast majority of use cases, but other variants are possible; {{hashtofield-expand-other}} discusses requirements.
+These variants should suffice for the vast majority of use cases, but other variants are possible; {{hashtofield-expand-other}} discusses requirements.

 The expand\_message variants defined in this section accept domain separation